As part of the product manager interview process, you’ll find that you’ll be interviewing with engineering managers quite regularly.

 But based on my own experiences in interviewing with engineering managers, I’ve found that I’ve almost never been asked technical questions by engineering managers.

 To help you prepare for your interview with engineering managers, I’ve pulled together the guide below.
 First, we’ll discuss what an engineering manager looks for in a product manager.
-Once we understand what engineering managers about from product managers, we’ll then dive into the kinds of questions that you should expect to see.
+Once we understand what engineering managers are about from product managers, we’ll then dive into the kinds of questions that you should expect to see.
 Finally, we’ll provide best practices around how to respond to these kinds of questions.

 So let’s dive in.